espocrm/documentation/docs/user-guide/products.md

     Once a product variant is references somewhere in the system (e.g. in a sales order), you should not remove that variant.
 Otherwise, after you re-generate it, it will be a different product record with a different ID.

-    For the same reason, it's not recommended to add additional attributes to product templates variants of which are already referenced.
+    For the same reason, it's not recommended to add additional attributes to product templates, variants of which are already referenced.

 ### Misc